 San Francisco's Airport has four passenger terminals - IT (International Terminal), T1, T2, & T3 - arranged in a circle around the domestic garages.
 T1, T2 & T3 handle domestic flights plus pre-TSA clearance flights from Canada.
 (T2 was recently voted as having 'Best Infrastructure'.)

-Train Connections: 1.
+Train Connections from SFO: 1.
 To get to areas in northern San Mateo County, San Francisco & the East Bay, take the AirTrain at the International Terminal, near Boarding Area G, to the BART train station.

 2. AirTrain & BART share a station in Garage G - AirTrain being one level above BART.